charlottegoebel/Volleyball-Data-Analysis/README.md

 # Conclusion
  The NCSSM Volleyball Team is made up of many strong players.
-Each player has their own strengths, making them suitable players for their respective positions on the court.
+Each player has their own strengths making them suitable players for their respective positions on the court.
 Our volleyball-statistic analysis makes it easy to explore an individual player's strengths and weaknesses.
 This arrangement of data may allow a player to improve their deficiencies or find a new volleyball position to take advantage of their strengths.

 ## References
 Stats - NCSSM: Durham Unicorns (Durham, NC) Varsity Volleyball 23-24. https://www.maxpreps.com/nc/durham/ncssm-durham-unicorns/volleyball/stats/.
 Accessed 22 Jan.
 2024.